 Medical Outreach Director Kaylen Jackson discusses the differences in Curative and Palliative Care, and what your surgical options are for each of them.
-If you would like to speak to Kaylen, or another one of our Patient Advocates, please call (855) 404-4592.

 “Hi.
 I’m Kaylen Jackson, the Medical Outreach Director for The Mesothelioma Center, and on this week’s edition of “What Does it Really Mean?”
 I am going to be going over the difference between curative and palliative care.

 In the simplest terms, curative care involves treatment in an effort to extend the patient’s overall length of life; while palliative care involves treatment that will hopefully improve the patient’s quality of life.

 Both types of care can involve surgery, chemotherapy or radiation.

 Curative surgical options include resections that remove the cancer in an attempt to help the patient live longer.
 This could include an extrapleural laminectomy or a pleurectomy decortication.

 Palliative surgical options attempt to eliminate or reduce the potential side effects or symptoms caused by the disease.
 For example, many patients who are diagnosed with mesothelioma experience plural effusions which Missy talked about in last week’s video.